19hours/sg-statutes/Acts/Legal Profession Act.md

 [41/93; 15/95]

-(3) Pupils shall, with the necessary modifications, be subject to the same jurisdiction as can be exercised over advocates and solicitors under this Part; but in lieu of an order striking him off the roll or suspending him, an order may be made prohibiting the pupil from applying to the court for admission until after a date specified in the order.
+(3) A qualified person who is serving his practice training period shall, with the necessary modifications, be subject to the same jurisdiction as can be exercised over advocates and solicitors under this Part, except that in lieu of any orderthat he be struck off the roll or suspended, an order may be madeprohibiting him from applying to the court for admission as an advocateand solicitor until after a date specified in the order.

-[42/2005]
+[20/2009 wef 09/10/2009]

+[8/2011 wef 03/05/2011]

 (4) The jurisdiction given by subsection (3) shall be exercised by a single Judge.